WCW World Heavyweight Championship

 The WCW World Heavyweight Championship was a professional wrestling world heavyweight championship originally used in World Championship Wrestling (WCW) and later, the World Wrestling Federation (WWF, now WWE).
-It was the original world title of the World Championship Wrestling promotion, spun off from the NWA World Heavyweight Championship.
-It existed in WCW from 1991 to 2001.
+Established on January 11, 1991, it was the original world title of the World Championship Wrestling promotion, spun off from the NWA World Heavyweight Championship.
+It existed in WCW from 1991 to 2001, and was the most prestigious and prized title in the promotion during the time period.

 Following the acquisition of WCW by the WWF in March 2001, it became one of two world titles in the WWF, with its name being immediately abbreviated to the WCW Championship and finally, the World Championship in November.
-It continued to complement the then-WWF Championship until the following month, when both titles were unified to create the Undisputed WWF Championship.
-The Undisputed title retained the lineage of the WWF Championship, and the World Championship was retired.
+It continued to complement the then-WWF Championship until the following month, when both titles were unified to create the Undisputed WWF Championship on December 9, 2001.

 Ric Flair was the first holder of the WCW World Heavyweight Championship, with Chris Jericho being the last.
-The title was the second of five to be represented by the historic Big Gold Belt, first introduced in 1986.
+The title was the second to be represented by the historic Big Gold Belt, first introduced in 1986.